SeanMcP/seanmcp.com/src/content/see-what-object-properties-are-accessed-in-javascript.md

 title: See what object properties are accessed in JavaScript
 description:
-  JavaScript's Proxy object can be used to watch an object and respond whenever any of its properties are accessed or reassigned
+  JavaScript's Proxy object can be used to watch an object and respond whenever any of its properties are accessed or reassigned.
 tags:
   - Articles
   - JavaScript